Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 > Note that calling this a scalar potential is not an arbitrary name.
 The fact that $\mathbf{g} = -\nabla \varphi$ is _directly_ analogous to the relationship between force and potential energy, $\mathbf{F} = -\nabla U$.

-Using Gauss's theorem (the divergence theorem) we can equivalently rewrite this integral equation as a _partial differential equation_:
+Using Gauss's theorem (the divergence theorem) we can equivalently rewrite this integral equation as a partial differential equation:

 $$
 \nabla \cdot g = -4\pi G\rho